EpicGrowth/Satoshi-Learning-Next/README.md

 ## Learning Path Structure

+The app consists of three primary learning paths:

+1. **Bitcoin Learning Path**: Core Bitcoin concepts and technical knowledge
+2. **Lightning Learning Path**: Lightning Network operations and technical implementation
+3. **Liquid Learning Path**: Liquid Network sidechain fundamentals and technical deep dives

-The Satoshi Station Next learning path is divided into two main categories: Bitcoin and Lightning.
+The Satoshi Station Next learning path is divided into three main categories: Bitcoin, Lightning, and Liquid.
 Each learning path is independent, allowing users to progress through either path without prerequisites from the other.

 ## Project Structure